 The result is an all-too familiar “set-and-forget” scenario, where companies have little to no visibility to the status of active price agreements.
 Acutely felt in the current business climate when costs increase, pricing teams lack a proactive and scalable mechanism to communicate needed prices changes to sales teams.
 Furthermore, when agreements are up for renewal or customers fail to meet volume commitments, there is no alert system in place to prompt a discussion with the customer.
 Upon renewal, sales reps are often faced with the time-consuming task of manually updating hundreds or thousands of lines on a single agreement.
 All of these things compounded lead to missed opportunities to grow incremental revenue and increase profitability.

 Recognizing the margin leakage and operational inefficiencies as a result of current processes, many B2B companies are taking steps to proactively manage customer-specific prices, from creation to renewal.

 Generating Relevant Customer Price Guidance

 For B2B companies where customer-price agreements are used, the days of sending sales reps into battle without customer-specific price recommendations are numbered.
-Price optimization software will take into account a customer’s price sensitivity to each item on the agreement, the market price for similar customers, and the customer’s previous agreement price to provide a meaningful price recommendation which grows margins without putting the agreement at risk.
+Price optimization software takes into account a customer’s price sensitivity to each item on the agreement, the market price for similar customers, and the customer’s previous agreement price to provide a meaningful price recommendation which grows profit margins without putting the agreement at risk.

 This customer-specific guidance helps reps make faster, better pricing decision in three key stages of the agreement lifecycle: the creation of the initial agreement, the maintenance of that agreement over time when vendor or raw materials costs have increased, and the agreement renewal.
 It can further help sales reps recalibrate prices based on a customer’s actual or projected volume as compared to the customer’s committed volume.